top of page

 Painting with the Pipe Organ

-David Hufford
+David V. Hufford

 This series explores musical leadership through innovative and colorful use of the pipe organ, fresh approaches to harmony and rhythm, and other techniques to inspire the congregation’s joyful song.